raglite/rag-lite-ts/README.md

 # RAG-lite TS
 *Simple by default, powerful when needed*

-A local-first TypeScript retrieval engine for semantic search over static documents.
+A local-first TypeScript retrieval engine for semantic search over static documents with **Chameleon Multimodal Architecture**.
 Built to be simple to use, lightweight, and hackable with zero external run-time dependencies.
+Seamlessly adapts between text-only and multimodal modes based on your content.

 ![Pipeline](docs/assets/pipeline.jpg)